aneudy1702/cli/README.md

 - Mounting a host volume in containers is not supported
 - Remove OCM virtual machine from VirtualBox __removes persistent storage__, detaches it before

+## Requirements

+* Linux, MacOS X or Windows with nodejs v10.
+* VirtualBox

 ## Install

 ```